muslax/overcrack-kickstart/README.md

 4. Create `crontab` using statement provided by the script.

-5. Pray for a minute before checking your blog in the browser.
+5. If you wish, pray for a minute before checking your blog in the browser.

 ## Removing example posts